Close

 Research

 I am interested in how ideas about reproduction, health and the family change over time, and how ideational change can be measured and expressed in demography.
-My work is interdisciplinary – at the interface between demography, anthropology and history.
+My work is interdisciplinary – primarily at the interface between demography, anthropology and history.
 I enjoy finding creative synergies between disciplines and seeing how this enables critical thinking in public health, as well as exploring the challenges of this way of working.

-I worked for several years at the Cancer Survival Group on measuring and explaining inequalities in cancer survival both within the UK, and internationally, and later leading the the CRUK Cancer Policy Programme.
+I worked for seven years at the LSHTM Cancer Survival Group on measuring and explaining inequalities in cancer survival both within the UK, and internationally, and later leading the the CRUK Cancer Policy Programme.
 I have an ongoing interest in global health equity and social inequalities in health, and the relationship between research and policy.

 Research Area